hyosung11/Launch-School/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * My morning plan is to prep for my interview and have an interview prep meeting with my career coach.
 So I won't have as much time to study Launch School.

+09:20 Kids are still here.
+I can't seem to focus right now.
+I planned to do KSS, but I feel delayed at the moment.

+09:36 Vacillating at the moment.
+Not sure whether to continue studying or do KSS now.
+I postponed KSS until siesta time, so I can do more Launch School now.
+Go!

+10:06 Reviewed a bunch of Anki cards and deleted most of the cards I made before because they aren't in the form of a question.
+Now shifting gears to prep for interview prep.